-Number of apprenticeship places the government are aiming for: 3 Million
+- Number of apprenticeship places the government are aiming for: 3 Million

-Businesses’ annual payroll threshold: £3 Million
+- Businesses’ annual payroll threshold: £3 Million

-The number three has become a recurring theme in Chancellor George Osborne’s aspirations to improve apprenticeship opportunities in the UK as he continues to tackle youth unemployment.
+Number three has become a recurring theme in Chancellor George Osborne’s aspirations to improve apprenticeship opportunities in the UK as he continues to tackle youth unemployment.

 Youth unemployment has dropped significantly over the past few years.
 Earlier this year it was reported that unemployment in the UK is still at a ten-year low, with the figures of those registered as unemployed plummeting as we entered into 2016.
-The introduction of the living wage and the forthcoming Apprenticeship Levy are two schemes that have been put in place to encourage a working mentality.
+Introducing a living wage and the forthcoming Apprenticeship Levy are two schemes that have been put in place to encourage a working mentality.

-The new structure surrounding the Levy and how enterprises gain access to apprenticeship vouchers is to simplify the system and offer funds in the areas where it is most needed.
+The new structure surrounding the Apprenticeship Levy and how enterprises gain access to apprenticeship vouchers is to simplify the system and offer funds in the areas where it is most needed.
 As a result, opportunities will continue to grow and become widely available to 16-24-year-olds who are keen to undertake apprenticeships in a wide array of contrasting job roles in both the public and private sectors.

 Whilst it’s clear that the Levy will work in principal, raising some much-needed funds, the knock-on effect for larger businesses is yet unknown and many are left pondering the question, “is a levy essential to develop a healthy apprenticeship system in the UK?”